-Beginning with the development of the Hale O Mana'o Lana Hou special needs rental housing project in 1980, Lokahi Pacific has developed and currently manages seven housing projects on Maui.
+Beginning with the development of the Hale O Mana'o Lana Hou special needs rental housing project in 1980, Lokahi Pacific has developed and currently manages seven rental housing projects on Maui.
 As developer, owner and operator of these projects, Lokahi Pacific has demonstrated sufficient capacity to manage them in a manner that ensures the long-term viability of each project as affordable, long-term housing for Maui's eligible residents.
-Lokahi Pacifics newest housing projects -- 62 Market Street rental apartments will bring the total number of housing rental units to 87.
+Lokahi Pacifics newest rental housing project -- 62 Market Street rental apartments brought the total number of housing rental units to 87.

 In 1998 Lokahi Pacific participated in a USDA Rural Home Loan Partnership with USDA Rural Development, American Savings Bank, FHLB of Seattle and the County of Maui, that leveraged USDA Section 502 loan funds, private financing, and HUD HOME Investment Partnership Program funds, to provide affordable single-family home ownership for 76 low and moderate income Maui families.

 The Weinberg Center at 1935 Main Street in Wailuku was developed by Lokahi Pacific in 1998 to provide badly needed office space for local non-profit agencies.
 The project includes a 20 unit residential component that provides affordable long term rental housing for persons with special needs.
 This innovative project has been recognized as a model community development project utilizing creative partnerships to address critical needs in the community.

 Harry & Jeanette Weinberg PONO CENTER is Lokahi Pacific's second community facilities development project in Wailuku.
 It was completed in Fall of 2007.
 The venture is an urban revitalization property development project with a unique mixed-use design including:

 About our logo - Our logo is a symbol of our mission.
 Learn more.